 Description: On February 10, 2010 the San Diego Water Board adopted Resolution No. R9-2010-0001, an amendment incorporating Revised Bacteria TMDLs Project I into the San Diego Basin Plan.
 This TMDL Basin Plan amendment was subsequently approved by the State Water Board on December 14, 2010, the Office of Administrative Law (OAL) on April 4, 2011, and the United States Environmental Protection Agency (USEPA) on June 22, 2011.
 Under State law, this TMDL Basin Plan Amendment became fully effective on April 4, 2011, the date of OAL approval.
 The TMDL requires the reduction of indicator bacteria, which impair the contact recreation (REC-1) beneficial use, at beaches and streams in the San Diego Region.

 Related Impacts: The implementation of structural and non-structural BMPs to eliminate dry weather bacteria loading has largely already occurred in coastal areas and such BMPs have likely improved biological condition through direct removal of pollutants and flows (e.g. dry weather diversion structures).
-Continued implementation of structural and non-structural BMPs are expected to mirror those for implementation of Biological Objectives, resulting in improved biological condition for perennial and seasonal streams.
+Continued implementation of structural and non-structural BMPs are expected to mirror those for implementation of the Stream Biological Objective, resulting in improved biological condition for perennial and seasonal streams.
 For example, the identification of illegal sewer cross-connections will also eliminate ancillary pollutants from being discharged.
 Thus, while there is a nexus between the projects there should not be considerable cumulative impacts.

 Project: Chollas Creek Copper, Lead, and Zinc TMDLs